 So you’ve found a design company name you love that fits within the needs of your brand.
 Great!

 Before going further, there’s one more important thing to do when naming a design business.
 You’ve got to make sure no one else is already using the name.

 Start with a basic domain search.
 Your URL will be one of your most powerful assets.
 It’s how clients will find you, it may host your design blog, and it’s a great place to showcase design portfolios.

 Checking on the domain you wanted couldn’t be simpler.
-There are a variety of tools online which will tell you if the name is available or who you can purchase it from if not.
-Porkbun and Bluehost are good ones to start.
+There are a variety of tools online that will tell you if the name is available or who you can purchase it from if not.
+Flywheel and Bluehost are good ones to start.

 Below, you’ll find a handy domain name checker from Bluehost (one of our top recommended hosting providers):